Bailiff: United States

-Whatever the name used, the agency providing court security is often charged with serving legal process and seizing and selling property (e.g., replevin or foreclosure).
+Regardless of title, the agency providing court security is often the same agency charged with serving legal process and seizing and selling property (e.g., replevin or foreclosure).
 In some cases, the duties are separated between agencies in a given jurisdiction.
 For instance, a court officer may provide courtroom security in a jurisdiction where a sheriff or constable handles service of process and seizures.

 Martha Symons Boies Atkinson became the first female bailiff in the United States in 1870 in Wyoming.